openSUSE/news-o-o/_posts/2010-11-04-run-or-help-run.markdown

-  * Send an email to board at openSUSE dot org, with the subject line: â€œElection Officials Committeeâ€.
+  * Send an email to board at openSUSE dot org, with the subject line: “Election Officials Committee”.
 Deadline to apply for the committee is November 16.
 The Board will review and determine the formation of the committee by November 19.
 We would like to see at least one past Election Official participate for consistency.

 Duties: